 Here are some reasons why you should be careful filling out immigration applications:

 - Immigration applications are complex.

 There are many different types of immigration applications, each with its own set of requirements.
-Understanding the requirements for the specific application you are filing is important.
+It is important to understand the requirements for the specific application you are filing.

 - Mistakes can delay or deny your application.

 Even a small mistake on an immigration application can delay or even deny your application.
 It is important to carefully review your application before submitting it.